chrisburnell/chrisburnell.com/_posts/2015-06-08-backscratching-revisited.md

 </a>
 {% endhighlight %}

-Looks like we’ve been a bit heavy-handed in hiding *all* `span`s nested inside anchors because we can’t differentiate here between our two `span`s.
+Looks like we’ve been a bit heavy-handed in hiding *all* `spans` nested inside anchors because we can’t differentiate here between our two `spans`.
 Let’s revise a bit.

 {% highlight scss %}
 a {